sair-lab/sair-lab.github.io/_posts/2021-12-31-air-series.md

 ---
 layout: page
-title: Air Series Articles Prereleased
+title: Air Series Articles Released
 # subtitle: "Air Series is a collection of articles in robotics mentored by Dr. Chen Wang in 2021."
 categories: highlights
 author: "Chen Wang"